nickjackolaisen/BusinessInitiaitive/_posts/statistics/llc stats/2023-09-19-most_popular_industries_for_llcs.md

 When forming an LLC, entrepreneurs must consider the financial resources required to launch and grow their businesses.

-On one hand, industries with greater access to capital tend to attract more entrepreneurs as they offer better opportunities for securing funding through various channels such as loans, grants, or investments.
+On one hand, markets with greater access to capital tend to attract more entrepreneurs as they offer better opportunities for securing funding through various channels such as loans, grants, or investments.

 On the other hand, industries with limited access to capital may deter entrepreneurs from forming LLCs due to the increased risk of financial constraints hindering business growth.